 Collisions with commercial trucks can sometimes have life-changing consequences.
 Victims can not only suffer physically, they can also suffer financially and emotionally.
 Speaking with a licensed truck accident attorney could be a vital step in the recovery process.

 The trusted legal team at Phillips Law Group may be able to help recover compensation for these damages.
 We have been protecting the rights of personal injury victims for nearly three decades.
-Our firm has obtained over $750 million in compensation on behalf of our clients, including a $4 million settlement for a driver who became paralyzed in a collision, $3,100,000 for the family of a driver who was fatally injured in a crash and $2,350,000 for a driver who suffered a broken neck.
+Our firm has obtained over $1 billion in compensation on behalf of our clients, including a $4 million settlement for a driver who became paralyzed in a collision, $3,100,000 for the family of a driver who was fatally injured in a crash and $2,350,000 for a driver who suffered a broken neck.

 Contact our Prescott truck accident attorneys today for a free consultation.
 There are no upfront fees and you will not be charged unless we win fair compensation for your case.
 Call today and ask any questions you may have about your truck accident.

 How Do I Know if I Am Eligible for Compensation?

 Since no two accidents are alike, there are many important factors that need to be examined to determine if you may have a valid case.
 Most truck accident cases require the four elements of negligence to be present at the time of the accident:

 - Duty of care ”“ The at-fault driver owed you a duty to act in a reasonable way to prevent you from getting injured.

 - Breached duty of care ”“ The at-fault driver breached his or her duty of care by not acting the way a reasonable person would have in a similar situation.